Overview & Dates

 - Course-related stationery and some texts

-The room and board fee covers the following program components:
+- The room and board fees cover the following program components:

-- All accommodation during the 4 week program
+- All accommodation during the entire program period

 - All meals for the entire program period